WELCOME TO "THE WILLOW GARDEN

 " Let Us Introduce Ourselves "

-"The Willow Garden" is located outside Antigonish, Nova Scotia, and is the home of Bill and Sharon (Bryson) Wilgenhof.
+"The Willow Garden" is located outside Antigonish, Nova Scotia, and is the home of Sharon Bryson and the late Bill Wilgenhof.
 It is located on several acres of semi-woodland with an eclectic blend of bulbs, shrubs and herbaceous perennials.
 We are in hardiness zone 5b.

-Bill has been growing Rhododendrons and Azaleas from seed for the last several years.
-His aim is to produce more beautiful and hardier plants for our region.
-There are over 5000 seedlings ranging in age from a few months to over 15 years.
+Bill had been growing Rhododendrons and Azaleas from seed for over twenty years.
+His aim was to produce more beautiful and hardier plants for our region.
+There are over 5000 seedlings ranging in age from a few years to over 25 years.
 Some of the fruits of this "labour of love" are included in the Rhododendron growing section.

 The garden changes as the seasons unfold, as do the activities of 'The Gardeners'.
 We have tried to present the garden from a seasonal view.
 We welcome visitors from everywhere.
 If you are interested in a visit, simply contact us.
 We often recommend that people visit several times during the growing season; nothing is ever the same!